skaramje/PacManExercise/README.md

 # PacManExercise
 This project creates a PacMan image that moves across the screen in both directions, opening and closing its mouth

 Installation: Save the html and the image files in one folder.
-Drag and drop the html file in chrome browser to see the code do its job.
+Drag and drop the html file in chrome browser to see the code in action.

 Usage: Click on the pacman image on the chrome browser to get it to move